-To accomplish this, the Nymph must be in her element (swimming in the sea or on board a ship).
-This power allows her to control the weather for a number of hours equal to her Odylic Charm.
-0
+To accomplish this, the Nymph must be in her element (swimming in the sea or on board of a ship).
+This power allows her to control the weather for a number of hours equal to her Odylic Charm. ց

-With this power, Naiads can create springs or streams of freshwater out of nothing, with a flow equivalent to that of a small brook.
+9 9 With this power, Naiads can create springs or streams of freshwater out of nothing, with a flow equivalent to that of a small brook.